An Essay Touching upon a Few of the Many Reasons Why the Current Standards-and-Testing Approach Doesn’t Work in ELA

 Underline the gerund phrases in the following sentences and tell whether each is functioning as a subject, direct object, indirect object, object of a preposition, predicate nominative, retained object, subjective complement, objective complement, or appositive of any of these.

 That’s what’s entailed by just PART of the “standard.”
-And since the “standard” just mentions verbals generally and not any of the many forms that these can take, one doesn’t know whether it covers, for example, infintives used without the infinitive marker “to,” so-called “bare infinitives,” as in “Let there be peace.”
+And since the “standard” just mentions verbals generally and not any of the many forms that these can take, one doesn’t know whether it covers, for example, infinitives used without the infinitive marker to, so-called “bare infinitives,” as in “Let there be peace.”
 (Compare “John wanted there to be peace.”)
 Obviously, just meeting this ONE “standard” would require YEARS of explicit, formal instruction in syntax, and what contemporary linguistic science teaches us is that all of that instruction would be completely irrelevant to students being able to formulate and comprehend sentences.
-The authors of the new “standards,” paid for by Bill Gates and foisted upon the country with almost no vetting, seem to have understood nothing of this.
+The authors of the new “standards,” paid for by Bill Gates and foisted upon the country with almost no vetting, clearly, sadly, tragically, understood nothing of this.

 Contemporary linguistic science teaches that grammatical competence is acquired not through explicit instruction in grammatical forms but, rather, automatically (fluently and unconsciously) via the operation of an internal mechanism dedicated to such learning.
 A specific example will make the general point clear: